Smoking and heart disease

 Smoking damages the lining of the arteries.
 Fatty material can build-up and the arteries can become narrower.
 This increases the risk of angina, heart attack or stroke.

 Smoking increase bad cholesterol levels and reduces levels of good cholesterol.

 Carbon monoxide in cigarette and tobacco smoke cuts down the amount of oxygen circulating in the bloodstream, making the heart work harder to provide the body with the right amount of oxygen.

-Nicotine in cigarettes cause the body to make more adrenaline, raising blood pressure and making the heart work harder and beat faster.
+Nicotine in cigarettes causes the body to make more adrenaline, raising blood pressure and making the heart work harder and beat faster.
 The heart rate rises within a minute of lighting-up.